Techniques for learning sparse Pauli-Lindblad noise models: Basis selection using graph coloring and covering arrays

 In the most basic setting of a two-local noise model, Theorem~\ref{Thm:FullRankM} guarantees that it suffices to measure the fidelities of all weight-one Paulis on the model qubits, and all weight-two Paulis on neighboring qubits.
 For this it suffices to select a series of bases such that all nine $\{X,Y,Z\}\times \{X,Y,Z\}$ weight-two Pauli terms occur at least once for each connected pair of qubits.

-We now leverage the combinatorial construction called \emph{covering array} to achieve this selection.
-The covering array CA$(N; t, k, v)$ is a $N$-by-$k$ matrix with elements from an alphabet of size $v$, such that each $N$-by-$t$ submatrix contains each of the $v^t$ possible $t$-tuples of symbols $v$ in at least one row~\cite{COL2004a}.
+We now leverage the combinatorial construction called \emph{covering array} for basis selection.
+The covering array CA$(N; t, k, v)$ is a $N$-by-$k$ matrix with elements from an alphabet of size $v$, such that each $N$-by-$t$ submatrix contains each of the $v^t$ possible $t$-tuples of symbols in at least one row~\cite{COL2004a}.
 The covering array number CAN$(t,k,v)$ is the smallest $N$ for which CA$(N; t, k, v)$ exists.
 In order to use these covering arrays, we start the basis-selection protocol by generating a graph with vertices corresponding to the qubits in the noise model and edges for the neighboring qubits, which can include virtual connections that indicate expected crosstalk terms between the given pairs of qubits.
-Once the graph has been generated we apply graph coloring and find a covering array CA$(N; 2, k, 3)$ of strength $t=2$, where $k$ matches the number of colors and the symbols of the alphabet are set to $\{X,Y,Z\}$.
+Once the graph has been generated we apply graph coloring and find a covering array CA$(N; 2, k, 3)$ of strength $t=2$, where $k$ matches the number of colors and the symbols of the alphabet are set to $\{X,Y,Z\}$ (for more information on covering arrays of order three with strength two, see~\cite{TOR2021AAa}).
 By mapping each of the colors to a column in the covering array we can then construct $N$ bases.
 Each basis is generated by a single row of the array, which prescribes the mapping of a color to a Pauli term.
 The Pauli basis string can then be formed by looking up the terms associated with the color assigned to qubits in the graph coloring.
 We summarize the different steps in Figure~\ref{Fig:BasisSelection}.

-An approach that is equivalent to this was recently proposed independently in~\cite{arXiv:2311.11639} without making the connection to covering arrays.
+An equivalent approach for basis selection for two-local models was proposed independently in~\cite{arXiv:2311.11639}, but without making the connection to covering arrays.
+Perfect hash families, which are related to covering arrays~\cite{COL2024a}, were used for basis selection in~\cite{COT2020Wa} to measure all $k$-local Pauli observables.
+A randomized approach to basis selection in this context, aimed at reducing the number of measurements rather than the number of unique bases, was proposed in~\cite{EVA2019HFa} and derandomized in~\cite{HUA2021KPa}.